HTTP-RPC/Lima/README.md

 Additionally, the `LMSpacer` class can be used to create fixed or flexible space between other views.

-Lima also provides the following view classes to simplify the use of several UIKit types:
+Lima also provides the following view classes to simplify the use of several common UIKit types:

 * `LMScrollView` - extends `UIScrollView` to automatically adapt to content size
 * `LMTableViewCell` - extends `UITableViewCell` to automatically pin content to edges